nwnel-017/tune-backer/README.md

 Email: testtunebacker@gmail.com<br>
 Password: Testing123
 <br><br>
-You can create an account through TuneBacker (any email / password), and link it to the Spotify account with these credentials.
+You can create an account through TuneBacker (any email / password), and link it to the provided Spotify account with these credentials.
 <br><br>
 ***My Tech Stack***
 <br>-Frontend: React